MartinHelmut/mono/presentation/src/presentation.md

 }
 ```

-^ First version executes the npm-script `test` in all your packages
+^ - First version executes the npm-script `test` in all your packages
-The second version executes the command `rm` directly in every package
+- The second version executes the command `rm` directly in every package
-Lerna can also handle versioning of your packages ... (next slide)
+- Lerna can also handle versioning of your packages ... (next slide)

 ---

 `npx lerna version`

+^ - By executing this (next slide)

 ---